jundalisay/spblist/content/en/research/sarkar/english/chapter-19.md

 Thus, we get the word t́akt́ake lál (টকটকে লাল).
 The verbal perception becomes a word.

 The moon creates a soothing feeling in the mind.
 Its verbal perception is called cand (চন্দ).
 The verbal form concerned is candati (চন্দতি – "soothing").

-Similarly, the verbal perception [associated with] moving at higher altitudes is called ind (ইন্দ্) and the verbal form concerned is indati (ইন্দতি), indatah (ইন্দতঃ), indanti (ইন্দন্তি).3 Thus we get the words candra (cand + rak, রক), indra (ind + rak).
-Indra means "lofty", indra means "great", indra means "very tall and high", and hence it also means the shal tree, indra also means a chief or a king.
+Similarly, the verbal perception [associated with] moving at higher altitudes is called ind (ইন্দ্) and the verbal form concerned is indati (ইন্দতি), indatah (ইন্দতঃ), indanti (ইন্দন্তি).3

+Thus, we get the words candra (cand + rak, রক), indra (ind + rak).

+Indra means "lofty", indra means "great", indra means "very tall and high".

+Hence it also means the shal tree, indra also means a chief or a king.

 That is why in mythology, the king of the gods is called "Devara'ja Indra".

 Ind + un (উন) = Indu; Indu means the moon, "the one that moves at higher altitudes".

 Prefix The word prefix is derived pre + fix.

 Pre means "before".
 Prefix means "the idea which comes before the root [word]".

-In Sanskrit a prefix is called an upasarga (উপসর্গ).4 In Sanskrit there is a fixed number of twenty prefixes: pra, pará, apa, sam, anu, ava, nir, dur, abhi, vi, adhi, su, ut, ati, ni, prati, pari, upa, áun.
+In Sanskrit a prefix is called an upasarga (উপসর্গ).4

+Sanskrit has a fixed number of 20 prefixes: pra, pará, apa, sam, anu, ava, nir, dur, abhi, vi, adhi, su, ut, ati, ni, prati, pari, upa, áun.

 English also has a good number of prefixes.

-Now, many words can be formed adding prefixes to root verbs.
+Many words can be formed adding prefixes to root verbs.
 Some instances [in the case of the Latin ceive]:

 Receive: Ceive is a Latin root verb.

 Ceive means "to exchange, to get something in return".

-Now if the verb ceive is preceded by the prefix re-, we get the word receive which means to "get" (e.g., "I received your letter dated . . .")
+If the verb ceive is preceded by the prefix re-, we get the word receive which means to "get" (e.g., "I received your letter dated . . .").

 Its noun form is receipt.

 Deceive: Similarly, if ceive is preceded by the prefix de-, we get the word deceive which means to "take away by cheating".
 Its noun form is deceit (opposite form of receipt).

 Conceive: Conceive means to "accept something in the mind, form an idea in the mind".

 Its noun form is concept.

 It has another meaning also: to [come to] be in a family way [conceive a child].

 Its noun form is conception.

 Perceive: The verb perceive means to "subjectivize something objective".

 This process of subjectivization of something objective is done with the help of five sensory organs as also the afferent or sensory nerves.

 Its noun form is perception.

 In this connection one should pay particular attention to the spelling of words having the vowels i and e.

-The general usage of spelling in such cases is that i precedes e, that is, e comes after i, because the pronunciation of i is more emphatic than that of e.5 For instance: chief, thief, brief, friend, tied, tried, fried.
+The general usage of spelling in such cases is that i precedes e, that is, e comes after i, because the pronunciation of i is more emphatic than that of e.5

+For instance: chief, thief, brief, friend, tied, tried, fried.

 But there are a few exceptions also in this regard, such as the verb ceive and its noun form ceipt: receive, deceive, perceive, conceive, and their noun forms; and also some words such as seizure, leisure,6counterfeit.7

 [An instance with another English root verb:]